leonmeep/connectFormToDb/README.md

 Upon submission it will then be added to a corresponding database.

 To further this, I may create a dynamic topical element.
-Perhaps like taking a poll
+Perhaps like taking a poll, and then displaying the data.